mgmuscari/agenty/docs/documentation/tools.md

 ## Best Practices

 1. **Clear Documentation**

     - Write detailed docstrings for each tool
     - Include parameter descriptions and return value information
     - Document any side effects or important behaviors

 2. **Type Safety**

     - Use type hints for all parameters and return values
-   - Consider using more specific types than `any` where possible
+    - Leverage `agenty.types.BaseIO` for structured data
     - Validate input parameters when necessary

 3. **Error Handling**

     - Return clear success/failure indicators
     - Handle edge cases gracefully
     - Provide meaningful error messages or status codes

 4. **State Management**

     - Keep track of state changes in instance variables
     - Consider thread safety for shared resources
     - Reset state appropriately between operations

 5. **Tool Design**
     - Keep tools focused and single-purpose
     - Use descriptive names that indicate the tool's function
     - Consider breaking complex operations into multiple tools
     - Make tools reusable across different agent implementations

 You can read more about the underlying implementation in the [pydantic-ai function tools documentation](https://ai.pydantic.dev/tools/).